IATI/IATI-Extra-Documentation/en/organisation-standard.rst

 Considerations
 --------------
-The organisation standard helps organisations answer the following questions:

-When declaring information via the **IATI organisation standard** the following should be considered:
+When declaring information using the **IATI organisation standard** the following should be considered:

-* Who are the :doc:`Organisations </organisation-standard/overview/organisations/>` involved, what are they named and identified as?
+* Who are the :ref:`Organisations </organisation-standard/overview/organisations/>` involved, what are they named and identified as?
-* What are the organisation’s planned future annual total :doc:`budgets </organisation-standard/overview/budgets/>`?
+* What are the organisation’s planned future annual total :ref:`budgets </organisation-standard/overview/budgets/>`?
-* What are the organisation’s planned future :doc:`budgets </organisation-standard/overview/budgets/>` for aid given to recipient countries?
+* What are the organisation’s planned future :ref:`budgets </organisation-standard/overview/budgets/>` for aid given to recipient countries?
-* What are the organisation’s planned future :doc:`budgets </organisation-standard/overview/budgets/>` for aid given to recipient organisations?
+* What are the organisation’s planned future :ref:`budgets </organisation-standard/overview/budgets/>` for aid given to recipient organisations?
-* Where are the organisation’s official public :doc:`documents </organisation-standard/overview/documents/>`?
+* Where are the organisation’s official public :ref:`documents </organisation-standard/overview/documents/>`?

 Contents
 --------